 It is not possible for us to accurately predict the duration or magnitude of the adverse results of the pandemic and its effects on our business, results of operations or financial condition at this time, but such effects may be material.
-Additionally, it is not possible for us to accurately determine the extent to which COVID-19 impacted our patient visits and related revenues, and if these impacts, if any, will continue.
-It is also not possible to predict whether any vaccine will mitigate any adverse results of the pandemic or accelerate a restoration of normal operations.
-The COVID-19 pandemic may also have the effect of heightening many of the other risks identified elsewhere in this prospectus.
+It is not possible to predict whether any vaccine will mitigate any adverse results of the pandemic or accelerate a restoration of normal operations.
+The COVID-19 pandemic may also have the effect of heightening many of the other risks identified elsewhere in this section.

-We, our clinicians and affiliated practices may become subject to medical liability claims, which could cause us to incur significant expenses and may require us to pay significant damages if not covered by insurance.
+We, our clinicians and affiliated professional entities may become subject to medical liability claims, which could cause us to incur significant expenses and may require us to pay significant damages if not covered by insurance.

-Our business entails the risk of medical liability claims against us, our clinicians and our affiliated practices.
-Although we, our clinicians and our affiliated practices carry insurance covering medical malpractice claims in amounts that we believe are appropriate in light of the risks attendant to our business, successful medical liability claims could result in substantial damage awards that exceed the limits of our and our clinicians' insurance coverage.
-Our affiliated practices and clinicians carry professional liability insurance, and we separately carry a professional liability insurance policy, which covers medical malpractice claims.
+Our business entails the risk of medical liability claims against us, our clinicians and our affiliated professional entities.
+Although we, our clinicians and our affiliated professional entities carry insurance covering medical malpractice claims in amounts that we believe are appropriate in light of the risks attendant to our business, successful medical liability claims could result in substantial damage awards that exceed the limits of our and our clinicians' insurance coverage.
+Our affiliated professional entities and clinicians carry professional liability insurance, and we separately carry a professional liability insurance policy, which covers medical malpractice claims.
 In addition, professional liability insurance is expensive and insurance premiums may increase significantly in the future, particularly as we expand our services.
-As a result, adequate professional liability insurance may not be available to our clinicians, our affiliated practices or to us in the future at acceptable costs or at all.
+As a result, adequate professional liability insurance may not be available to our clinicians, our affiliated professional entities or to us in the future at acceptable costs or at all.